 - Plant a garden and grow your own – even if it is just herbs on windowsill

-- Use ecofriendly LED lightbulbs – replace as and when old lightbulbs die
+LED lightbulbs– replace as and when old lightbulbs die

 - Unplug & turn off electrical appliances when not in use – the standby button still uses energy, make sure you turn your computer off as well!

-As you can see, being frugal and careful with your money has the added benefit of being environmentally friendly as well.
+As you can see, to go frugal and be careful with your money has the added benefit of being environmentally friendly as well.

-Next time someone asks you why you are careful with your money you can tell them truthfully you are doing your bit for the environment.
+Next time someone asks you why you are careful with your money you can tell them truthfully you are all about frugal eco-friendly living.
+You can be fabulous & frugal!

 So how many stars did you award yourself?
 Do you have a tip that can be added to the list above?